 Mealworms

-Just like wax worms, mealworms have a high protein content and a low-fat content.
-Mealworms, on the other hand, have a tougher coat than wax worms and are more likely to withstand being consumed for a longer period of time.
+Like wax worms, mealworms have a high protein and low-fat content.
+However, mealworms have a tougher coat than wax worms and are more likely to withstand being consumed for a longer period of time.

-As a result, the turtles will be obliged to completely chew their meal, rather than just swallow wax worms whole.
+As a result, the turtles will be obliged to chew their meal rather than swallow the wax worms whole.

 Crickets

-Crickets are another insect that has a lot of protein.
-Crickets, quite like wax worms, are lacking a shell that is very tough, and as a result, your turtles may be able to consume them with relative ease.
+Crickets are another insects that is very protein-rich.
+Like wax worms, crickets lack a very tough shell, so your turtles may be able to consume them with relative ease.

 4. Shrimp